michellemwangi01/Battle-Of-The-Bots/README.md

 ## BATTLE OF THE BOTTS

-Welcome to Bot Battlr!
+Welcome to Battle of the Bots!
 This is a React web application where you can custom build your own Bot Army and enlist bots to conquer the galaxy!
 The app allows you to browse through a list of robots, view their details, and recruit them into your army.
 ![Alt text](src/Images/BattleoftheBots.png)

 # Features